The Song of Ribhu

 That in which there are no scriptures like the Veda-s and such,

-In which there is no inquiring indivudual,
+In which there is no inquiring individual,

 In which there is no confusion and clarification,